HaydenK2/Job-Application-Tracker/README.md

 ## Project Description
+Welcome to My Job App Viewer!
+This is a web application that allows the user to do the following to their job applications:

+1) Add jobs they applied to!
+2) Update a job application
+3) Remove a job application

+Note: update and removing a job application will come in at a later git push

-Web application that will let user add, update, or remove jobs they applied to!
-Job application will include company name, company info, job title, job link, and job application status
+A Job application will include the company name, company info, job title, job link, and job application status

 Users will be able to access the job application itself by inputting the application link when adding new job applications